bakstad/docker-marathon-kong/README.md

 This an extension of the [official Docker image][docker-kong-url] for [Kong][kong-url], with support for easy clustering when running on a [mesos][mesos-url]/[marathon][marathon-url] platform.

-This repo is based heavily on [LittleBayDigital's docker image][littlebaydigital-docker-url].
+This image is based heavily on [LittleBayDigital's docker image][littlebaydigital-docker-url].

 # Justifications